 - Cornell Lab Of Ornithology, BirdSleuth Teacher Ambassador 2013-2014

 Kindergarten and First Grade students are allowed to check out one book every six-day cycle, while Second through Fourth Grades are permitted to check out two books for a six-day cycle.
 The books must then be returned or renewed.
 Brooke students are strongly encouraged to return their books on time.
 A weekly tally is kept for all of the classes and a special award is presented at the end of the school year to the class with the best record of returning all their books on time.
-The Media Center does not charge a fine for overdue books, but students will not be permitted to check out additional books until all over dues have been returned.
+The Media Center does not charge a fine for overdue books.
+However, if a book is overdue more than one month, students will not be permitted to check out additional books.
 If a book is lost or damaged, the student must reimburse the Media Center for the cost of the book.
 If the book is found after reimbursement, the cost will be refunded.

 The Brooke Media Center houses approximately 17,500 books, eBooks, DVDs, and videotapes.
 The Media Center is also home to several online encyclopedias and reference tools that are available to students and teachers for current research.
 Some of these reference tools are the Access Pennsylvania Power Library, which is a database of thousands of educational resources such as reference, magazines, pictures, newspapers, encyclopedias, almanacs, maps and more; and World Book enyclopedias with current, readable and outstanding graphics.
 Students may use The World Book Online Encyclopedia is on their home computers using a login and password available in the Media Center.